-Ability to understand and appreciate the nature and consequences of a decision re: medical Rx or foregoing life-sustaining treatment and the ability to reach and communicate an informed decision (755 ILCS 40/10 [1996], as amended by P.A.
+DEGICINAL CALACITY MICH ACCESSMENT Ability to understand and appreciate the nature and consequences of a decision re: medical Rx or foregoing life-sustaining treatment and the ability to reach and communicate an informed decision (755 ILCS 40/10 [1996], as amended by P.A.
 90-246).
 Capacity can be influenced by medications, pain, time of day, mood, medical or mental illness.
 If any S&S below are abnormal/impaired the pt may lack capacity Attempt to assess if changes are new (acute) or features of chronic dx and how grossly abnormal EMS interprets the exam findings to be.
-Has pt been declared an emancipated minor? ☐ Yes ☐ No Has pt been declared legally incompetent? ☐ Yes ☐ No

-V (5): Alertness (Abn.
-GCS 13 or less): E (3 or 4 OK): M (6) Total:

-Orientation X 4: Answers accurately person, place, time, and situation (Abn.
-X 3 or less / 4)

-Speech: Speaks with normal rate, volume, articulation, content | (Disorganized, repetitive utterances?)

-Affect: Mood/emotional response (sad, depressed, flat, anxious, irritable, angry, elated, inappropriate, and incongruent with speech content)

-Behavior: Posture, gestures, abnormal movements, repetitive behaviors; is pt. quiet, restless, inattentive, hyperactive, agitated, violent?
-Is pt cooperative and able to remain in control?

-Cognition: Intellectual ability/thought processes - Note if linear, confused, disorganized, obsessive thoughts, not making sense; evidence of delusions, delirium, dementia, hallucinations, phobias, suicidal or homicidal ideations.

-Memory: Immediate, recent, remote (amnesia/dementia?)

-Insight: Can pt articulate lucid and logical implications of the situation and consequences to their choices?
-Do they understand relevant information?
-Can they draw reasonable conclusions based on facts and communicate a safe and rational alternative choice to recommended care?

-Assess for and Rx causes of AMS per symptom-specific SOP (Consider baseline/normal ranges for pt)

-BALANCE/Coordination - Ataxia (upper or lower extremities); tremors | EYES: Nystagmus

-Denies PMH or unable to obtain PMH Look for medical causes
+Has pt b en declared an emancipated minor?
+Yes No Has pt been declared legally incompetent?
+Yes No Alertne ss (Abn.
+GCS 13 or less): E (3 or 4 OK): V (5): M (6) Total: tion X 4: Answers accurately person, place, time, and situation (Abn.
+X 3 or less / 4) Speec Speaks with normal rate, volume, articulation, content (Disorganized, repetitive utterances?)
+Affect: Mood/emotional response (sad, depressed, flat, anxious, irritable, angry, elated, inappropriate, and incongruent with speech content) or: Posture, gestures, abnormal movements, repetitive behaviors; is pt. quiet, restless, inattentive, hyperactive, violent?
+Is pt cooperative and able to remain in control? on: Intellectual ability/thought processes - Note if linear, confused, disorganized, obsessive thoughts, not making vidence of delusions, delirium, dementia, hallucinations, phobias, suicidal or homicidal ideations.
+Memoi : Immediate, recent, remote (amnesia/dementia?)
+Can pt articulate lucid and logical implications of the situation and consequences to their choices?
+Do they understand relevant inionnati n?
+Can they draw reasonable conclusions based on facts and communicate a safe and rational alternative choice to recommended care? n?
+Can they draw reasonable conclusions based on facts and communicate a safe and rational alternative choice to recommended care? for and Rx causes of AMS per symptom-specific SOP (Consider baseline/normal ranges for pt) Asses Asses for and Rx causes of AMS per symptom-specific SOP (Consider baseline/normal ranges for pt)